-APPROVE MINNESOTA POWER'S INVESTMENTS В.
+B. APPROVE MINNESOTA POWER'S INVESTMENTS

-The Petition requests Commission approval for investments, expenditures and costs related to Regal Solar Project (Project) pursuant to Minn.
+The Petition requests Commission approval for investments, expenditures and costs related to Boswell Solar Project (Project) and the Boswell Interconnector pursuant to Minn.
 Stat. §216B.1645.
 Minn.
 Stat. § 216B.1645 allows the Commission to approve a schedule that provides for the automatic adjustment of charges to recover prudently incurred investments, expenses, or costs associated with facilities constructed, owned, or operated by a utility to satisfy the requirements of Minn.
 Stat. § 216B.1691.
 Minn.
 Stat. § 216B.1691 describes Minnesota's Renewable Energy Objectives and lays out Renewable Energy Standards (RES) and Carbon Free Standards (RES) for Electric Utilities.
-Minnesota Power claims development of this 119.5 MW solar project will facilitate compliance under the requirements of Minn.
+Minnesota Power claims development of this 85 MW solar project will facilitate compliance under the requirements of Minn.
 Stat. § 216B.1691.

-As part of its review of the Petition, the Department analyzed the need for and alternatives to the project, ratepayer protections, and whether the Project meets the RES and CFS as described in Minn.
+As part of its review of the Petition, the Department looked at the need and alternatives for the Project, ratepayer protections and whether the Project meets the RES and CFS as described in Minn.
 Stat. § 216B.1691.